- in Mindset

 If you work for an oil and gas company as an engineer, you have a fantastic job, but you will never earn anything like the returns of top executives.

-A Non-Exhaustive List of The Characters At The Top of The Economic Food Chain
+Some Of The Characters At The Top Of The Economic Food Chain

 - Private Equity Investors.
 They work hard.
 They invest.
 They own.
 If the business does well, they make a great return on their time.